imskm/kore-doc/README.md

 Because of this Kore is an ideal candidate for building robust, scalable and secure web things.

-This documentation is for the 4.1.0 release only.
+This documentation is ment for the 4.2.x releases only.

 # Features